sandeepnmenon/sandeepnmenon/README.md

 -->

 ## I'm currently working and reading on
-1. Multi-modal deep learning models that combines multiple sensors on autonomous vehicles to learn a unified semantic representation of the surroundings
+1. Multi-modal deep learning models that combines multiple sensors on autonomous vehicles to learn a unified semantic representation of the surroundings.
-1. Energy based models
+1. RAG based systems for information retrieval.
-1. GPT and diffusion models to generate stories
+1. Gaussian Splatting

 <table>
 <tr><td valign="top" width="50%">